See a list of Fashion Design Programs by Clicking Here!

 It was also around this time that clothing companies began to use illustrations of designs to market their clothing.
 Rather than going through the expensive and time consuming habit of producing a sample dress to be modeled for potential clients, now designers would produce painting of potential outfits from which interested clients could choose and approve, after which production would begin on that particular set of clothing.

-Degrees in Fashion Design
+Top Fashion Design Degrees

 The number of fashion design programs can be dizzying for most students.
 As an example, degree programs can be offered at a number of different levels for fashion design, fashion business, fashion design and society, fashion merchandising, fashion studies, and fashion marketing.
 Coupled with the degree program variations and degree levels, you can also take fashion degrees online or in class.
 As a result of these varied options in fashion design, we have assembled an overview of each type of degree to help you focus on a few choices in the field of study.